Swydo/custom-integrations/README.md

         },
         // [Object] - subfields are field definitions that describe nested fields when field type is object subFields,
-        // Function|Promise - responsible for formatting the input options to an external request and the response of the external request to the custom integration format connector,
     },
 ];
 ```